tdavislab/MSF-Designer/README.md

 pip3 install flask-assets
 ```

-Depending on your perssions, you might have to do `sudo pip3 install`.
+Depending on your permissions, you might have to do `sudo pip3 install`.

-2.
+2. Download the repository

 ```bash
 git clone git@github.com:zhou325/VIS-MSVF.git
 ```

+3. Install Perseus

+Perseus is used for computing persistence barcode.

+If your system is Mac OS Tiger and up, or Linux, this software will be installed automatically with the downloading of this repository.

+Otherwise, please go to http://people.maths.ox.ac.uk/nanda/perseus/index.html, and download a proper version, then move Perseus to `VIS-MSVF/app/static/assets/`.

 ## Running